 BioSP Core provides the central infrastructure services shared across BioSP modules and business processes.
-The Core is required to run other BioSP modules, which may be added and modified incrementally as business needs evolve.
+Core is required to run other BioSP modules, which may be added and modified incrementally as business needs evolve.
 Components of the Core include the Web Services engine, security, Business Process Execution Language (BPEL) engine, email support, job scheduler, user management, logical access control, search services, document storage, and logging.

 BioSP uses BPEL to allow for quick scripting of biometric-centric use cases.
 BPEL is an open, standardized scripting language that orchestrates services, operations, and criteria to automate business processes defined in XML.
 Lower-level operations defined in BioSP modules are aggregated in BPEL scripts to form composite services.
 These composites enable synchronous and asynchronous processing of transactions and data to meet the requirements of a wide variety of use case scenarios.

 BioSP Workflow Manager allows stateful processing workflow that involves user interaction, such as approvals, reviews, or edits.
 The workflow is scripted using BPEL, which allows it to be easily modified to many use cases.
 Each state of the workflow can have a different owner, and history is tracked over the lifecycle.
+Workflow Manager also allows for manual adjudication of tasks.
+The operator is presented with task input data, they are prompted for a decision, and the task output data is saved and used to finish the overall workflow.

-BioSP Transaction Manager provides services for building transaction workflows between multiple disparate systems, including enrolment clients and other back-end systems.
+BioSP Transaction Manager provides services for building transaction workflows between multiple disparate systems, including enrollment clients and other back-end systems.
 It is driven by BPEL workflow definitions and is highly configurable, managing both receipt of submissions and processing of responses from distributed sources.
 Store-and-forward requirements for standards-based communication with local, state, federal, and international government agencies are addressed with Transaction Manager.

 Transaction Manager provides broadcast capabilities, whereby a single input transaction may be distributed to multiple external systems upon submission.
 In turn, Transaction Manager consolidates responses from multiple external systems that relate to a single, original submission, and manages this consolidation until all responses have been received for a given transaction.

 BioSP Subject Manager provides services for managing and archiving subject identity data, both biographic and biometric, as well as custom metadata.
-Subject Manager manages the server side of biometric enrolment processes, the collection of biometric samples (images or templates) and biographic data for credentialing, biometric identification, or biometric verification.
+Subject Manager manages the server side of biometric enrollment processes, the collection of biometric samples (images or templates) and biographic data for credentialing, biometric identification, or biometric verification.
 It provides support for finger, face, palm, iris, and scar/mark/tattoo images.

-Subject Manager receives enrolment data and populates its data stores and search indexes, providing services for managing new and existing identities, including create, delete, retrieve, and update of subject data.
+Subject Manager receives enrollment data and populates its data stores and search indexes, providing services for managing new and existing identities, including create, delete, retrieve, and update of subject data.
 Subjects, or identities, are archived in the subject manager data store and indexes for field- or contextual-based searching.
 Biometrics are stored in image or template form for integration with internal or external matching systems and other business processes requiring biometrics.
 Subject Manager offers a browser-based interface for viewing and searching subject entry content.

 Format Manager can build these data structures from the raw biometric and textual metadata or it can parse one type of data structure and convert it to another.
 Examples of this formatting include: